JimOser/arsnova-vagrant/README.md

 Follow one of the many online tutorials and using the AWS Console bring up a Ubuntu t2.micro.

-Even though, this is advertised as a quick 20 minute process, it may take you a day to read the documentation before you feel comfortable in plunging into signing up for AWS and configuring your first instance.
+Even though, this is advertised as a quick 20 minute process, it may take you a day to read the [AWS documentation](http://aws.amazon.com/documentation/gettingstarted/) before you feel comfortable in plunging into signing up for AWS and configuring your first instance.

 Please be aware that the author(s) of the forked arsnova-vagrant and the THM author(s) of the original arsnova-vagrant take no responsibility if Amazon charges you money.